sillevl/course-databases/excercises/using_git_for_exercises.md

 ### Creating a Project Directory

 The first step to take is to create a project directory where we will store all the solutions to the exercises.
-Standard NetBeans projects are stored in `C:\Users\<your_name>\Documents\NetBeansProjects`.
-You could for example create a subdirectory called `OOP2` beneath this directory.

-You could store it somewhere else but then you will need to navigate to this directory every time you create a new project.
+You can choose the location and name for this directory for you convenience.

 ### Creating a local Repository

 The next step is to create a local git repository of the main project directory.
 Do take note that this only has to be done once.

 Navigate to your main project directory using Windows Explorer.
-For example: `C:\Users\<your_name>\Documents\NetBeansProjects\OOP2`.
+For example: `C:\Users\<your_name>\Databases\Exercises`.

 Now in the top of your window, where the path is shown, type `powershell` and hit *Enter*.
 This launch PowerShell and set the working directory to the current directory.